bobi-rakova/dynamic-alg-service-agreements/README.md

 What kinds of contracts or service agreements could enable a more trustworthy relationship between people and a consumer product heavily utilizing a particular AI model?
 Could we design such contracts in order to provide transparency building blocks for the AI model, ensuring open and participatory oversight centered on agency and accountability?

-Imagine a service agreement that is open-source, generative, dynamic, and accommodating for the plurality of our multidimensional human preferences, such that it:
+Imagine **computable service agreements** that are open-source, generative, dynamic, and accommodating for the plurality of our multidimensional human preferences, such that they:
-* provides an interactive explanation interface for algorithmic outputs by allowing a user of an online platform to understand what data variables were taken into account in the production of a specific algorithmic outcome
+* provide an interactive explanation interface for algorithmic outputs by allowing a user of an online platform to understand what data variables were taken into account in the production of a specific algorithmic outcome
-* alerts a user when their repeated interactions with an online platform might be exhibiting a filter bubble or echo chamber effects
+* alert a user when their repeated interactions with an online platform might be exhibiting a filter bubble or echo chamber effects
-* alerts a user when the information that is being curated for them by an online platform might be a subject of targeted political ad campaigns
+* alert a user when the information that is being curated for them by an online platform might be a subject of targeted political ad campaigns
-* allows a user of an online platform to dispute an algorithmic outcome (by also providing sufficient evidence to support the dispute)
+* allow users of an online platform to dispute an algorithmic outcome (by also providing sufficient evidence to support the dispute)

+This work is building on a research collaboration with Laura Kahn which we presented at the AAAI Spring Symposium 2020 - Towards Responsible AI in Surveillance, Media, and Security through Licensing.
+[Read our paper here](https://arxiv.org/pdf/1912.04947.pdf) or [this blog post aticle](https://bobi-rakova.medium.com/integrity-beyond-the-terms-of-service-agreement-in-a-human-ai-world-eb2d940da66f).

+Key references:
+* Eigen, Z. J. (2012).
+When and why individuals obey contracts: experimental evidence of consent, compliance, promise, and performance.
+The Journal of Legal Studies, 41(1), 67-93.
+* Elish, M. C. (2019).
+Moral crumple zones: Cautionary tales in human-robot interaction (pre-print).
+Engaging Science, Technology, and Society (pre-print).
+* Hayes, G. R. (2011).
+The relationship of action research to human-computer interaction.
+ACM Transactions on Computer-Human Interaction (TOCHI), 18(3), 1-20.
+* Hoffmann, A. L. (2019).
+Where fairness fails: data, algorithms, and the limits of antidiscrimination discourse.
+Information, Communication & Society, 22(7), 900-915.
+* Taiuru, Karaitiana.
+(2021).
+Māori Data Sovereignty Licences.
+Retrieved from https://www.taiuru.maori.nz/maori-data-sovereignty-licences/.
+* Winner, L. (1980).
+Do artifacts have politics?
+Daedalus, 121-136.
+* Zittrain, J. (2006).
+The Generative Internet.
+Harvard Law Review, Vol. 119, p.
+1974, Oxford Legal Studies Research Paper No. 28/2006.
+* Terms of Service Didn't Read - https://tosdr.org/
+* Responsible AI Licenses initiative - https://www.licenses.ai/

+Have you been thinking about service agreements in the context of consumer tech AI systems?
+What other relevant projects should we look at?
+Join us in exploring the future of how we come to terms with AI systems!